Help her puppy bed time be a comforting experience for her as this is the first night she is away from her mother and her littermates.

 Some people use a warm hot water bottle in the puppy’s bed but be careful he doesn’t chew a hole in it.

-It's best to shut the door so your pup doesn't get out unbeknownst to you and roam the house, especially when not house trained.
+- Tip: If your puppy’s bed is a crate, it’s best to shut the door so your pup doesn’t get out unbeknownst to you and roam the house, especially when not house trained.

 This gives your pup the peace to go to sleep knowing he’s secure in his home.